 If your group lacks damage and you can’t kill Slothasor at heart, you will need to move up further.
 Just continue along the path as before.
 By the time you reach triangle Slothasor should be at the point of dying. if you proceed past this point you may run into issues with the Evolved Slublings, or the enrage timer.

-I consider the outside path an alternative method to the inside path.
 You don’t see many groups using this path, but it is common enough to see in pug runs.
 You will start at arrow and hold there until the second fixation.
 This whole run is reliant on Slubling players eating all the way to each wall.

 Much like the inside path, you will hold Slothasor at Arrow, Heart, Star, Cross and Triangle.
 Whoever is fixated will move Slothasor to the next marker once the path is clear.